Ninjas in Pyjamas

-Ninjas in Pyjamas (NIP) is a professional esports organisation based in Sweden that is best known for its Counter-Strike teams.
+Ninjas in Pyjamas (often abbreviated to NIP and NiP) is a professional esports organisation based in Sweden that is best known for its Counter-Strike teams.
 In 2012, the team reformed with a Counter Strike: Global Offensive lineup upon the release of the game.
-Aside from Counter-Strike, the organisation has teams in Valorant, Rainbow Six Siege, FIFA, and League of Legends.
-They formerly had teams in Fortnite Battle Royale, Overwatch, PlayerUnknown's Battlegrounds and Paladins.
+Aside from Counter-Strike, the organisation has teams in Valorant, Rainbow Six Siege, FIFA, Rocket League, Apex Legends, Fortnite Battle Royale and League of Legends.
+They formerly had teams in Overwatch, PlayerUnknown's Battlegrounds and Paladins.

 History

 Ninjas in Pyjamas were formed in June 2000.
 Their biggest success was winning the 2001 Cyberathlete Professional League World Championships after an extremely close final with X3 (a forerunner to Team 3D).
 Ninjas in Pyjamas struggled to find a sponsor, and as a result, joined the prominent esports organization SK Gaming and were known by the names SK Scandinavia and later SK Sweden.
 At SK, they continued their success.
 The prize money from their tournament victories in 2003 totalled approximately US$170,000, and every CPL event that year.

 Feeling they could secure a larger share of sponsorship money, the team left SK in early 2005.
 Later in the year, some members returned to SK Gaming, forcing NIP to replace them.

-Emil Christensen with Tommy Ingemarsson, Managing Directors Peter Hedlund and Victor Lindqvist reformed NIP as a Swedish stock company in 2005, due to problems with SK.
+Emil Christensen with Tommy Ingemarsson, Managing Directors Peter Hedlund and Victor Lindqvist reformed NIP as a Swedish limited liability company in 2005, due to problems with SK.
 NIP continued to participate in international tournaments, placing high in many events.
 They signed some of the biggest sponsorship deals in the scene at that time.
 The team received about 100,000 members on their website in Europe during their first two years and was also the first team outside of Asia to enter the Asian market.
 Within six months, they had about 90,000 members on their Asian website.
 The team was among the most outspoken opponents to the change from the original version of Counter-Strike to the newer Counter-Strike: Source.